kartikx/WebDevProjects/Django/locallibrary/django.md

 5. To modify the appearance of the Details page (i.e. a particular row), use the fields member of the ModelAdmin class.

 6. Use Inlines if you wanna display Foreign Key tables.

+# Generic Views
+1. If you want to display a List View for your model, instead of defining a function which parses the Model and then calls a render template, you can use Generic List Based Views that do all that for you.
+2. To do this, your URL mapper doesn't map to a function but to a class method, of the type `BookListView.as_view()`.
+3. The List View renders a template at `catalog/templates/catalog/(model_name)_list.html`
+4. The templates are made available of a context which includes the rows of the table in a variable `(model_name)_list`.
+This is essentially the entire table, which you can then iterate over.
+5. You can modify the View implementation.
+You could:
+* Change the variable name of the Context.
+* Change the queryset to filter which rows get passed to template.
+* Change which template is accessed.
+5. You can also override functions in the View class.
+For eg. instead of defining a queryset, you could modify the `get_queryset()` method.
+You could also pass additional variables into the context.

+6. Passing variables in urls is similar to that in Flask.
+Where if you specify catalog/<something>, then the view will have access to the variable something.

+7. To get access to the Foreign Key variables from the "many" side of the relationship, you can use the _set method.
+For eg. to get book_instances from a book variable you would : `bookinstance_set.all`.
+The object name is the lowercase of the Model name.
+Not that whenever you call methods from HTML files, you can never invoke them, nor can you pass parameters to them.

+8. MDN mentions some problems you may run into if you don't provide any ordering of the model (either in the Class or in the View implementation).
+Can't seem to reproduce it myself, but keep in mind.

+9. Implementing pagination in Generic views is as easy as just adding the member `paginate_by`.

+# Sessions
+Django makes use of sessions to keep track of which browsers visited the site, and their previous activity.
+This information is accessible through the session attribute of the request available to the view as well as to the templates it renders.
+Sessions are present as dictionaries, which allow you to set or get any variable you want.
+Django uses Cookies to store session ids, however the actual information is stored in the db as it is more secure there.

+For most use-cases the session data in the database will get updated, however you might need to manually mark the `request.session.modified` to be true occasionally.
+See MDN if you face this issue.

+# User Authentication